Trusted WordPress tutorials, when you need them most.

 How to Show Confirm Navigation Popup for Forms in WordPress

 This tiny little popup alerts users and prevents them from accidentally leaving half-filled and unsubmitted forms.
-It’s a good way to improve user experience and prevent visitors from having to start something from scratch.
+It’s a good way to improve the user experience and prevent visitors from having to start something from scratch.

 In this article, we will show you how to show confirm navigation popup for WordPress forms.